ReelTalkers/reel-algorithm/README.md

 ```
 {
-	"group": string
 	"quantity": int (optional, defaults to 100)
 	"users": [
+		{
 			"is_cached": boolean (optional, defaults to False)
 							False -> ratings = list of ratings
 							True -> ratings = movie relevance scores
 			"ratings": either list of ratings or list of movie relevance scores
+		},
+		...
+	]
 }
 ```